NLnetLabs/rpki-doc/source/krill/multi-user/openid-connect-provider.rst

 Introduction
 ------------

+.. tip:: While OpenID Connect 1.0 compliant providers all implement the same
+         protocol, they do not all use the same combination of features from the underlying OAuth 2.0 or the OpenID Connect 1.0 standards, they each have the freedom to serve their own set of custom claims and to structure that data as they wish, and they each have their own user interface and/or API for configuring the provider.
+That's a lot of variation.

+         We've tested support for OpenID Connect Users with a few different providers but we haven't tested it with **your** provider and the way that you configure your provider could be very different than anything we've tested.

+         If you plan to use this feature please `get in touch <mailto:rpki-team@nlnetlabs.nl>`_ with us, we'd love to hear about how it's being used and to learn what works and what could be improved.

+         Thanks,

+         The RPKI team at NLnet Labs.

 `OpenID Connect <https://openid.net/connect/>`_ is a widely supported standard that builds on the OAuth 2.0 standard to authenticate users and provide basic profile information about those users.